jbbacon/GIRF_PE_Python/README.md

 --direction x --output_folder /path/to/output/folder
 ```

 This will again need to be run 3 times for the 3 directions.

 ---

 **PE_script_OptimizedGIRFCalculation.py** - Main script to calculate and view the GIRF.
 With some minor modifications this is a translation of the MATLAB code provided in https://cds.ismrm.org/protected/22MProceedings/PDFfiles/0641.html https://github.com/BRAIN-TO/girfISMRM2022.git.
-Helper functions are all contained in help_functions_GIRF
+Helper functions are all contained in help_functions_GIRF.

-This function should be called through terminal as
+Run the script through terminal as
 ```
 pixi run get-girf --data_path /path/to/data --direction x
 ```
-Other tags to adjust the plotting, B0 or self term of the GIRF, file saving, the start point and end point of the data
+Other tags to adjust the plotting, B0 or self term of the GIRF, file saving, the start point and end point of the data.